Abir2307/Abir2307/README.md

 - 👋 Hi, I’m @Abir2307
 - 👀 I’m interested in web development and machine learning
 - 🌱 I’m currently learning at RCCIIT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web development  to build user-friendly applications, while machine learning adds powerful capabilities for analyzing data, making predictions, and personalizing user experiences.
-- 📫 How to reach me ...
+- 📫 How to reach me : abir548@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Machine learning is often running behind the scenes in web applications we use daily!
+And in web development, frameworks like TensorFlow.js allow developers to run ML models directly in the browser, making it possible to create smart applications without relying on a server.

 <!---
 Abir2307/Abir2307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.